Fragil1ty/Fragil1ty/README.md

 [3](https://ibb.co/4Rp040Kx) </br>
 [4](https://ibb.co/WND66RTK) </br>

 If you would like to automate this process, then you can download my .nip profile [here](#).
+Simply head to: (https://github.com/Orbmu2k/nvidiaProfileInspector/releases) > download the latest release > unzip > NVPI > import user define profiles > apply changes and you're done.

 <!--
 **Fragil1ty/Fragil1ty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.